Carreau/phd-dissertation/parts/part2.rst

 ======
 ..
 3

-Arp2/3 complex  from Bovine is purchased from Cytoskeleton, aliquoted at 1µM and conserved at -80°C.  Aliquot are never refrozen and stored on ice for weekly used.
+Bovine Arp2/3 complex  from Bovine is purchased from Cytoskeleton prepared as recommended by the manufacturer, aliquoted at 1µM and conserved at -80°C.  Aliquots are never refrozen and stored on ice for weekly used.

-cf :cite:`Foley`
+.. cf :cite:`Foley`

 Capping protein
 =================
 ..
 3

-Mouse capping protein (CP; a1/b2) is purified as previously described in :cite:`Soeno1998`
+Mouse capping protein (CP; a1/b2) is purified as previously described in :cite:`Soeno1998` was a gift from Laurent Blanchoin

 Myosin II
 =========